neuroidss/lab-governance/Emarsys.md

 - Reestimation of the commitment
 - Estimation forward

-##### Policy: Sick leave
-If you are sick tell the team ASAP on Slack Emarsys channel.
-The rest of the team should reestimate the sprint and tell the changes to Emarsys.
-Sick people aren't counted in the reestimation for that week.

 ##### Policy: Timesheet
 At the end of the day fill in the timesheet.